suareden/WineQualityRegression/README.md

 # WineQualityRegression

 This project takes the users through a tutorial on how to import the necessary techniques to run the regression analysis.
-It shows how to drop a column in the data.
-This program details how to compare different models for a target feature.
+It shows user's how to import data from a PyCaret repository.
+How to work with CSV files and specify any delimiter type.
+In addition, it explains how to setup an experiment and get started with building regression models.
+Furthermore, this project details how to create a model, perform cross validation and evaluate regression metrics.
+After completing the model the project shows hoe to automatically tune the hyperparameters of a regression model.
+Lastly this project has instructions how to plot, finalize, predict and save/load the model.